Local Control Funding Formula (LCFF) andLocal Control Accountability Plan (LCAP)

 The LCAP is a State-required plan that establishes District goals, actions, accountability measures and budgets for a three-year period.
 It was established three years ago as a result of a change in the State funding formula, Local Control Funding Formula (LCFF).
 In addition to base funding for all school districts, LCFF provides greater State allocations to districts with enrollments of students in poverty, English language learners, and foster youths.
 The LCAP must define District services and financial allocations to meet the needs of these student subgroups within the context of the entire student body.

-The structure of the process of eliciting input from all stakeholders, staff members, parents and community members will change slightly but maintain the same purpose, to ensure that the LCAP is fully representative of all constituents.
+The structure of the process of eliciting input from all stakeholders, staff members, parents and community members ensures that the LCAP is fully representative of all constituents.

-An important new initiative is the operation of the LCAP Steering Committee comprised of representative teachers, classified staff, parents, administrators and a board member.
+The LCAP Steering Committee is comprised of representative teachers, classified staff, parents, administrators and two board members.
 This Committee will first assess the conditions of the District through an analysis of revealing data such as student academic progress, the achievement of our graduates at the high school level, the progress of current LCAP goals, as well as other operations such as levels of potential funding and the retention of teachers and staff.
-After this review the Steering Committee will develop an engagement process to elicit input from stakeholders.Stakeholder input sessions began in February.
+After this review the Steering Committee will develop an engagement process to elicit input from stakeholders.Stakeholder input sessions began in November.
 These sessions are intended to define District priorities.
 All teachers, classified staff members, site administrators, specialized instructional staff, parents (including DELAC) and community members were encouraged to attend voluntary meetings (schedule listed below).

 Following the Stakeholder input sessions in February, the Steering Committee reviewed all proposed priorities.
 A draft of the LCAP is available (see link below) for public review and be reviewed by the Administrative Cabinet (April 2017) and adoption by the Board of Education, which is scheduled for June 2017.The LCAP is an important planning tool that will establish the direction of District services for the next three years.Please click on the LCAP Stakeholder Input presentation in English and Spanish (espanol) to learn more.The following questions were posed from the DELAC/Parent Advisory Committee Meeting held on May 8, 2017.